 So recently I’ve been attending a Christian church on Sundays, and noticed they seem to be stuck in a place right now that most dogmatic religious folk are but few seem to ever want to confront; the questioning of what their spiritual beliefs are versus what their religious mind sets tell them to be.
 And I have found myself standing there too, though not really too much in recent years.
 But listening to their dilemma, it forced time to reflect on myself.
 What can I claim to be without lying to others and myself?
 My personal spiritual beliefs have undergone a major overhaul within the past couple of years, and I feel like I’ve done pretty good at not fighting against it.
 But now is the time to reflect back on those changes and what they have done to me.
-Three years ago, I readily identified as a Celtic Recon, albeit a pretty linguistically challenged one.
-Now I wonder if it would just be hollow to refer to myself as such, primarily with my switch from polytheism to monotheism.
+Three years ago, I readily identified as a Celtic Recon, albeit a pretty linguistically challenged one, but is that truly accurate?
 And as someone who was working through The Dedicant’s Path put out by Ar nDraiocht Fein, how do I reconcile the more religious/structured practices (such as setting up altars, structured rites, chants, etc…) with the personal spirituality that I hold to be the highest form of worship?
 And how am I to fit my prior hedgecraft practices into my new system?
 And where does culture, both past and present, fit into the religion-spiritual mix?